kiwiozy/NCC/docs/Email/EMAIL_SETUP_GUIDE.md

 # 📧 Email System Setup Guide

-Complete guide for configuring the Nexus Core Clinic email system with Gmail and Apple Mail.
+Complete guide for configuring the WalkEasy Nexus email system with Gmail and Apple Mail.

 ---